Odeon 2 Shepherd's Bush

 2 people favorited this theater

-It was partially rebuilt to the plans of architect John Stanley Beard and reopened in November 1923 as the New Palladium, the New was dropped in 1946 and it was renamed Essoldo in 1955.
-It closed for modernisation in 1968 but a fire just before reopening delayed the event.
+It was partially rebuilt to the plans of architect John Stanley Beard and reopened in November 1923 as the New Palladium Cinema, the New was dropped in 1946 and it was renamed Essoldo in 1955.
+It closed for modernisation in 1968 which gutted the auditorium, but a fire just before reopening delayed the event.
 It now seated 500, down from its original capacity of 763.
-Further name changes occurred;Classic from 1972 and finally Odeon 2 from 1973 to October 1981.
+Further name changes occurred;Classic from 1972 and finally Odeon 2 from 1973 to its closure in October 1981.

 Just login to your account and subscribe to this theater